Maxx54OFC2/Replay/README.md

 	return nil
 end

--- Função para gravar ações do carro local function recordCarActions()
+-- Função para gravar ações das rodas local function recordWheelActions()
 	local car = getPlayerCar()
 	if not car then
 		playButton.Text = "No Car!"